MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ---

-# More about (dynamic) negative days
+# Dynamic negative days

-*Negative days time fence* represents the number of days you are willing to wait with negative inventory before ordering new replenishment.
-But how do the negative days really work?
+This topic covers how you can better understand Dynamic negative days to help your business. *Negative days time fence* represents the number of days you are willing to wait with negative inventory before ordering new replenishment.

-In this post:
+In this topic, you will learn:
-- I will be explaining how planned orders get created, taking into account the negative days time fence.
+- How planned orders get created
-- I will touch upon the correlation between the negative days time fence and the item’s lead time.
+- How the negative days time fence and the item's lead time correlate
-- I will also explain the Dynamic negative days time fence calculation and how that factors in the item's lead time into the calculation of the time fence.
+- How the Dynamic negative days time fence is calculated, and how that factors in the item's lead time into the calculation of the time fence
-- I will also try to better explain the [MRP runtime improvement suggestions](http://blogs.msdn.com/b/axmfg/archive/2015/01/02/checklist-for-improving-mrp-performance-part-2-how-to-setup-planning-parameters.aspx) related to negative days.
+- How to interpret the [MRP runtime improvement suggestions](http://blogs.msdn.com/b/axmfg/archive/2015/01/02/checklist-for-improving-mrp-performance-part-2-how-to-setup-planning-parameters.aspx) related to negative days

-- I will explain the above in the context of three different situations.
-The difference between these situations is at what point within the item’s lead time you get demand.
+This topic is best understood in three hypothetical situations.
+The difference between these situations is at what point within the items' lead time you get demand-- early, late, or at some time in between.

-Please excuse the poor quality of the screenshots.
-Click on them to get a better view.
+## Early demand

-## Situation 1
+You may get demand relatively early within your items' lead time.
+For example, the situation may look like this:

 - Item `_DemoProduct` has a 6 days purchase lead time
 - On day 0 (1st Jan) the inventory level for item `_DemoProduct` is 0